crystal-castles/crystal-castles.github.io/README.md

-# crystal-castles.github.io
+# Crystal Castles ...
-Crystal Castles blog
+...a blog about the [Crystal Language](https://crystal-language.org)